 What is a Retention Specialist?

+Customer retention is a priority for B2B and B2C businesses because it's becoming more expensive to acquire new customers.
 At its core, the work of a customer retention specialist revolves around creating a positive customer experience environment and resolving customer complaints as they arise.
 Also known as customer success management, retention efforts focus on building relationships between brands and customers by leveraging engagement, loyalty, and satisfaction.

 To understand what this looks like in practice, let’s examine what a retention specialist does daily.

-Retention Specialist Job Duties
+Retention Specialist Job Description

 In general, the responsibilities of a customer retention specialist include:

-Communicating with customers and support staff
+- Communicating with customers and support staff

-Collecting data about customer service trends
+- Collecting data about customer service trends

-Recording and responding to customer complaints
+- Recording and responding to customer complaints

-Developing strategies to retain customers
+- Developing strategies to retain customers

-Measuring key performance metrics related to churn and retention efforts
+- Measuring key performance metrics related to churn and retention efforts

 Retention Specialist Salary